Diverse Proteins: The nutritionists perspective

 • Policymakers, the food industry, consumers and nutritionists are called to dialogue to deliver nutritious and sustainable alternative protein products.

-Alternative proteins – what are they?
+Diverse proteins – what are they?

 Alternative protein sources encompass everything from algae to re-engineered plant-based legumes and a variety of meat substitutes.
 Think of lab-grown meat, plant-based meat, single-cell proteins from yeast or algae, and edible insects.
-The market share of alternative proteins has significantly increased in the past decade (read more in our blog post Alternative Protein: What’s the deal?), and a large variety of products are found in supermarkets throughout the Global North.
+The market share of diverse proteins has significantly increased in the past decade (read more in our blog post Alternative Protein: What’s the deal?), and a large variety of products are found in supermarkets throughout the Global North.

 Beyond the headlines

-Alternative proteins have the potential to disrupt the global food system in significant ways.
+Diverse proteins have the potential to disrupt the global food system in significant ways.
 Conscious of this movement, stakeholders’ interests are rapidly increasing.
-A complete understanding of the entire alternative protein landscape and its impact on public health and nutrition is required for both public and private actors to fully comprehend alternative proteins’ role within the global scenario.
+A complete understanding of the entire alternative protein landscape and its impact on public health and nutrition is required for both public and private actors to fully comprehend diverse proteins’ role within the global scenario.
 At Sight and Life, we value the importance of going beyond the persuasive environmental (Save the plant, Earth Day every day) and health (cholesterol-free, plant-based) claims that are currently associated with such products, and strive to understand the science and nutritional benefits of this emerging trend.

 In this blog, we dive into the nutritional content of five popular alternative protein products consumed in the Global North and compare them to their ‘natural’ counterparts (Table 1).